lamalab-org/toolminutes/papers/Metabolite_MS_Transformer/annotating-metabolite-mass-spectra-with-domain-inspired-chemical-formula-transformers.md

 - **Future Directions:**
   - Need for standardized benchmarks in mass spectrometry model development.
   - Exploration of retrieval task complexities and potential biases in predictions.
+### Code availability
+All code to replicate experiments, train new models and load pretrained models is available at https://github.com/samgoldman97/mist.

 ## Takeaways
 - Metabolite analysis compares healthy, UC, and CD patient groups, focusing on piperidine and pyridine alkaloids.